IMD Business School: Custom programs

-Open and Online programs
+Open and online programs

-IMD Business School offers over 80 open enrollment programs including 20+ online programs.
 In 2024, more than 5,000 participants joined open programs and 2,260 joined online offerings.
-The school emphasizes personalization, interactivity, and cutting-edge content, with 98–99% of participants reporting practical, applicable outcomes.

 IMD Business School was recognized #9 globally for open executive programs in the 2025 Financial Times Executive Education Rankings.
 IMD was also recognized #1 globally in the Financial Times Executive Education Custom 2025.

-Degree Programs
+Degree programs

-IMD Business School offers a range of degree programs designed for experienced professionals and promising leaders:
+IMD Business School offers a range of degree programs: